-The region's oil refineries and offshore drilling activities contribute to the nation's energy supply.
-These resources help shape national energy security and independence.
+The region's oil refineries and offshore drilling activi-The regional population of residents aged 16+ in ties contribute to the nation's energy supply.
+These the civilian labor force declined by .02%, while it resources help shape national energy security and independence.

 The transportation infrastructure of the region including ports, waterways, and six Class 1 rail lines, play a vital role in the movement of goods within the United States and internationally.
 The Port of New Orleans, for example, is the only deep-water container port in Louisiana.
 It serves as a major gateway for imports and exports and is the 5th busiest port in the nation by cargo volume.
-The region is also home to the Port of Plaquemines, Port of St. Bernard, and Avondale Global Gateway.
+The region is also home to the Port of Plaguemines, Port of St. Bernard, and Avondale Global Gateway.

-Louisiana produces more than 850 million pounds of seafood each year, and our region employes hundreds in the fishing and seafood preparation industries.
+Louisiana produces more than 850 million pounds of seafood each year, and our region employes hundreds in the fishing and seafood preparation indusmore affordable elsewhere in the region. tries.
 The state is the second largest seafood producer in the contiguous United States.